aspose-omr/Aspose.OMR-Products/omr/net/_index.md

     </p>
     <p>
      <span style="font-weight: 400;">
       Aspose.OMR for .NET API provides methods to generate OMR templates from text description.
 Using this feature developers can create highly customizable nice looking omr sheets ready for print.
 API supports several types of elements, including text, choice box (question), answer sheet (several columns of questions), grid (complex values that consist of similar sections).
+Generated images can be saved as ready-to-print PDF files or PNG images.
      </span>
     </p>
     <p>